 - A hammer and chisel

-Reviewing the current condition of the liner and your truck bed can give you an idea of the work you’ll need to do to remove it.
-Start by looking for bubbles, cracks, or flakes in the liner material.
-If you see a lot of bubbles, cracks, etc., then removing the liner might go relatively easy.
-If you don’t, it might be a good idea to re-consider the task ahead.
+Take a look at the condition of your liner and your truck bed.
+This should give you an idea of what kind of work you’ll need to do to remove it.
+You can do an inspection for defects: search for bubbles, cracks, or flakes in the liner material.
+If there are a lot of bubbles and other defects visible, the liner was poorly installed and might be relatively easy to remove.
+If you don’t see many of these imperfections, you should reconsider removing your liner.
+It’ll be much more difficult.